M-Shrief/M-Shrief/README.md

 ## Projects

-- ["Adeeb أديب"](https://github.com/M-Shrief/M-Shrief/tree/main/adeeb_overview 'check a video preview here'), concerned on arabic literature: poetry and prose.
-It assumes a business model to order a specific piece of literature to be printed and delivered to customer, with the ability for the customer to follow up the process.
+- ["Adeeb أديب"](https://github.com/M-Shrief/M-Shrief/tree/main/adeeb_overview 'check a video preview here'), It's concerned with Arabic literature.
+It assumes a business model that enables you to order a specific piece of literature to be printed with especial colors and font.
+Then it'll be delivered to the customer, with the ability for the customer to follow up the process.
+And for special customers, it provides them with the ability to make bulk orders fast and easy.
+And if they’re willing to signup, they can review all of their past orders.
+Developed
-  Developed with:
+  with:
   - Vue, Pinia and vue-router for the frontend,
     [check here](https://github.com/M-Shrief/Adeeb_Vue_TS 'github repository for the FrontEnd'),
   - Node/Express and MongoDB for the backend,